MagicMagoogul/Project_Petra/README.md

 # Project P3tr4
-A curriculum for our daughter setup throughout the younger years.
-For us to collaborate and structure together :)
+A curriculum for our daughter setup throughout the younger years. (and the older ones :))
 <pre>            .-"''-.  _
           .'       `( \
         @/            ')   ,--,__,-"